United NLF Groups: Splits

 DFFG suffered two major splits during its early phase, the 'Rebels' of 1968 and the 'Liquidators' of 1970.
 In the spring of 1968 the so-called 'Rebel Movement', self-styled Red Guards, emerged in Uppsala and Lund.
 The Rebels sought to take over DFFG and demanded that the organization should, in their own words, be based on 'Mao Tse-Tung Thought'.
 At its height 300-400 of the DFFG activists had sided with the Rebels.
 The confrontations between the Rebels and others in DFFG paralyzed the activities in the Malmö local group, and temporary partially paralyzed some activities of DFFG in Stockholm and Uppsala.
 However, by the summer of 1968 the Rebel Movement self-imploded.

 In 1970 DFFG suffered a split parallel to the split that was taking place in KFML.
-A group in Gothenburg had called for DFFG to become and explicitly socialist organization and support KFML in elections.
+A group in Gothenburg had called for DFFG to become an explicitly socialist organization and support KFML in elections.
 Their demands were rebuffed by the leadership of the organization.
 The group, consisting of the followers of KFML(r) inside DFFG, broke away from DFFG and formed the Solidarity Front for the People of Indochina in January 1971.